raexera/yoru/.github/README.md

 <a href="https://awesomewm.org/"><img alt="AwesomeWM Logo" height="160" align = "left" src="https://awesomewm.org/doc/api/images/AUTOGEN_wibox_logo_logo_and_name.svg"></a>

 ### Hi there!
-Thanks for dropping by!
+Thanks for dropping by! 🖤
-<b>  Beautiful & Aesthetic AwesomeWM Dotfiles  </b>
+<b>  Beautiful & Aesthetic AwesomeWM Dotfiles with Animation! ✨  </b>

 Welcome to my AwesomeWM configuration files!

-You might be here for looking my AwesomeWM configuration files? or looking for **Linux Rice** reference?
+You might be here for looking my AwesomeWM configuration files? or looking for **Linux Rice** reference? feel free to steal anything from here but don't forget to give me credits :)

 AwesomeWM is the most powerful window manager on Linux, Although it takes time and effort to configure it, but I'm very satisfied with the result.
 You're right! only this wm can satisfy me.

-These dotfiles are made with love, for sure.

 Idk why i do this things, i love it but ahhh nvm, anyway I do this because it's my hobby.
 If you *like* or are *using* these dotfiles you should `stars` this repo rn!
 So i'll be more enthusiastic to make other interesting things, Thank you! <3

+These dotfiles are made with love, for sure.

 <h2></h2><br>